castle/castle-java/README.md

 * **Event**: a string with the name of an event (TODO: What kinds of events can there be besides "$login.succeeded").
 * **User ID**: a string representing a user ID.

-Moreover, there is an additional optional parameter that can be specified:
+Moreover, there are an additional optional parameters that can be specified:

 * **Properties**: object for recording additional information connected to the event.

-TODO: What about traits???
+* **Traits**: object for recording additional information connected to the user (e.g. email, username, etc).

-The properties parameter takes any POJO class.
+The properties and traits parameters take any POJO class.
-It gets sent in JSON format.
+They get sent in JSON format.

 The return value of an authenticate call is a `io.castle.client.model.Verdict` instance.
 An instance of `Verdict` contains the following fields: